davidrihtarsic/Experiental_Learning_of_Robotics/book/pdf/Experiential_Learning_of_Robotics.md

 >
 > 1. Explore the testing functionality of  this example.
 > 2. Complete the testing functionality with other functions available to control the robot movement.
-> 3. Move the function `serialEvent()` into header file.

-In further lectures we will be using more advances `Testing mode` where single digital outputs will be controlled; and inputs will be measured in digital and analog manner.
-The testing mode will be trigged by a command `testing`.
+In further lectures we will be using more advances `Testing mode` where single digital outputs can be controlled; and inputs will be measured in digital and analog manner.
+This testing process is available if you have installed `RobDuino Libraty` (see Program Installing chapter).
+The testing mode will be trigged by the command `testing`.
 The output will show every output state:

 ```cpp
 ******* Testing mode ********************
 Dig.
 Out	Dig.
 In.
 An.In.
 D0 = 1		A0 = 0		A0 = 293
 D1 = 0		A1 = 0		A1 = 334